gustavz/realtime_object_detection/README.md

 - Capturing frames of a Camera-Input using OpenCV in seperate thread to increase performance
 - Calculate Fps, print the current value to console in a given intervall aswell as the overall mean value at the end
 - Added Option for detection without visualization to increase performance
-- Gathered necessary files to be able to quickly export new Models based on pre-trained Models and added a HowTo-Wiki
+- Gathered necessary files to be able to quickly export new Models based on pre-trained Models and added a HowTo
 - Exported new frozen Model based on ssd_mobilenet_v1 with altered score_threshold for batch_non_max_suppression to increase perfomance
 - Added a script to be able to create a tfEvent file for Tensorboard Graph visualizationt
 - **Results: Overall Performance Increase of up to 100%** depending on the running system